 Central Washington University was established in 1891 by a state legislative act.
 Central Washington University is organized into four divisions.
 CWU operates its main residential campus in Ellensburg, plus another eight locations statewide.
 Central Washington University is recognized as one of the nation’s Hispanic-serving schools.

 3. Tacoma Community College

-Tacoma Community College offers an Associate of Applied Science degree program in Paralegal studies that is delivered in a convenient hybrid format for students interested in becoming a legal assistant or a paralegal.
+Tacoma Community College offers an Associate of Applied Science degree program in Paralegal studies that is delivered in a convenient hybrid format for students interested in becoming legal assistants or a paralegal.
 These Washington State paralegal programs offered by Tacoma Community College have received approval from the American Bar Association (ABA).
 Coursework for these paralegal programs in Washington state includes Bankruptcy Law, Employment Law, Estate Planning, Family Law, Employment Law, and Contracts, among others.
 It is noted that the degree candidate enrolled in TCC’s paralegal program must also complete an internship prior to graduation.

 Tacoma Community College was established in 1965.
 TCC’s campus is home to more than 15,000 students each year.
 Tacoma Community College offers a wide variety of professional and technical certificate programs, plus associate and bachelor’s degree programs.
 Tacoma Community College operates several campuses in Pierce County, including Gig Harbor.